mathsaey/training_schedule/README.md

 Under development:

 - Multi-account support (Done, with the exception of a UI to add users)
+- Share (parts of) your schedule publicly (Done, with the exception of a UI to create and manager shares)

 ### Ideas for future versions

 - ical export
-- Share (parts of) your schedule publicly
 - Integrate with strava, garmin connect, … to compare expected / actual mileage.
 - Workout description / notes with markdown support
 - Supplementary workouts (strength / stretches)